Top 7 Online Data Science Courses for 2019 - Learn Data Science

 2. Introduction to Data Science — Metis

 An extremely highly rated course — 4.9/5 on SwichUp and 4.8/5 on CourseReport — which is taught liveby a data scientist from a top company.
-This is a six week long series of data science courses that cover everything in the entire data science process, and it’s the only live online course in this list.
-Furthermore, not only will you get a certification upon completion, but since this course also accredited, you’ll also receive continuing education credits.
+This is a six week long data science course that covers everything in the entire data science process, and it’s the only live online course in this list.
+Furthermore, not only will you get a certificate upon completion, but since this course also accredited, you’ll also receive continuing education units.

 Two nights per week, you’ll join the instructor with other students to learn data science as if it was an online college course.
 Not only are you able to ask questions, but the instructor also spends extra time for office hours to further help those students that might be struggling.